pocketarc/use-journey/README.md

 The example below shows off a complete journey, including a step that gets skipped based on the user's answer to a previous question.

-You define a journey as a map of steps (you can use `getStepsMap` to infer types in TypeScript, which will give you autocomplete in your IDE for all of a step's possible properties), each of which has a slug, metadata, and any logic that you need to run to determine if the step is complete or skipped.
+You define a journey as a map of steps (you can use `getStepsMap` to infer types in TypeScript, which will give you autocomplete in your IDE for all of a step's possible properties), each of which has a slug and any logic that you need to run to determine if the step is complete or skipped.

-The metadata is just a container for any data you want to pass to the step's component, and all logic is just functions that take the state and use it to make decisions.
+You can pass metadata to the journey, which is a container object for any data you want to pass to the step's component.

 ## How to use it